-The school will contact parents via an SMS message if a student has been marked absent during Period One and when no contact has been received from a parent.
-If there is no further contact with the school, a note must be provided to the Clerical Officer in Student Services on the day of the student’s return.
+The school will contact parents via an SMS message if a student has been marked absent during Period 1 and when no contact has been received from a parent.
+If there is no further contact with the school, a note must be provided to the Clerical Officer in Student Central on the day of the student’s return.

 - Students who have had more than two absences and have not provided a satisfactory explanation, may lose their Good Standing and will be required to complete Detention for one hour per unexplained absence until the matter has been resolved.